arthur-debert/django2schematics/README.rst

 -----------------------
 Add django2schematics to your `INSTALLED_APPS` settings.
 Then::

-    python manage.py django2schematics app_name
+    python manage.py 2_schematics app_name

 You can specify full apps or models to export.
 By default the script will output to stdout.
-The `--as-files` flag will save each app models into `[app-dir]/domain-raw.py`.
+The `--to-file` flag will save each app models into `[app-dir]/domain-raw.py`.

 See `--help` for more options.